The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Conclusions

 Although these high density desert-dwelling Neptunes likely have very low present-day mass-loss rates, the picture for lower density Neptunes at the lower edge of the desert is somewhat murkier.
 Previous modeling studies \citep{Kurokawa14, Lundkvist16, Ionov18, Owen18} concluded that mass loss can be significant for planets near the lower edge of the desert.
 Our result for HAT-P-26b appears to be consistent with this prediction. \textit{TESS} has identified a large sample of new planets near the lower edge of the desert that are favorable targets for mass-loss measurements, making this a promising area for future investigation.
-If planetary evolution is dominated by photoevaporation in this mass regime, we also expect the lower boundary of the desert to shift to smaller orbital periods for less luminous late-type stars \citep[e.g.]{McDonald19, Kanodia21}.
-If this prediction can be confirmed observationally, it would constitute additional evidence for the importance of photoevaporation in sculpting the lower part of the desert.
+If planetary evolution is dominated by photoevaporation in this mass regime, we also expect the lower boundary of the desert to shift to smaller insolations for less luminous late-type stars \citep[e.g.][]{McDonald19, Kanodia21}.
+This appears to be confirmed observationally \citep{Petigura22}, constituting additional evidence for the importance of mass loss in sculpting the lower part of the desert.
 With the continued success of \textit{TESS} and the ability to probe mass-loss rates with metastable helium, we now have the means to unveil the divergent evolutionary pathways of planets on either side of the Neptune desert.

 \acknowledgments We thank the Palomar Observatory telescope operators, support astronomers, and directorate for their support of this work, especially Tom Barlow, Andy Boden, Carolyn Heffner, Paul Nied, Joel Pearman, Kajse Peffer, and Kevin Rykoski.
-We also thank Yayaati Chachan, Philipp Eigm\"{u}ller, Julie Inglis, Shubham Kanodia, Hannah Wakeford, and Nicole Wallack for insightful conversations.
+We also thank Aaron Bello-Arufe, Yayaati Chachan, Philipp Eigm\"{u}ller, Akash Gupta, Julie Inglis, Shubham Kanodia, Katja Poppenhaeger, Hannah Wakeford, and Nicole Wallack for insightful conversations.
+We acknowledge the referees for thorough reports that improved the quality of this paper.
 SV is supported by an NSF Graduate Research Fellowship.
 HAK acknowledges support from NSF CAREER grant 1555095.
 AO gratefully acknowledges support from the Dutch Research Council NWO Veni grant.

 \facilities{ADS, NASA Exoplanet Archive, Hale 200-inch, TESS} \software{\texttt{numpy} \citep{Harris20}, \texttt{scipy} \citep{Virtanen20}, \texttt{astropy} \citep{Astropy13, Astropy18}, \texttt{matplotlib} \citep{Hunter07}, \texttt{p-winds} \citep{dosSantos22}, \texttt{theano} \citep{Theano16}, \texttt{pymc3} \citep{Salvatier16}, \texttt{exoplanet} \citep{ForemanMackey21a, ForemanMackey21b}, \texttt{ldtk} \citep{Husser13, Parviainen15}, \texttt{corner} \citep{ForemanMackey16}}